ncbi/cxx-toolkit/pages/ch_dbapi.md

 -   **Error checking.** All error codes coming from the Berkeley DB are analyzed and processed in a manner common to all other components of the C++ Toolkit.
 When an error situation is detected, the BDB wrapper sends an exception that is reported by the diagnostic services and can be handled by the calling application, similar to any other Toolkit exception.

--   **Support for relational table structure and different data types.** The Berkeley DB itself is “type agnostic” and provides no means to manipulate data types.
+-   **Support for relational table structure and different data types.** The Berkeley DB itself is "type agnostic" and provides no means to manipulate data types.
 But for many cases, clear data type support can save a lot of work.
 The Toolkit implements all major scalar data types so it can be used like a regular database.

 -   **Cross platform compatibility.** The BDB databases can be transferred across platforms without reconverting the data.
 The BDB tracks the fact that the database was created as big-endian or little-endian and does the conversion transparently when the database migrates.